hashicorp/se-terraform-vault-workshop/azure/INSTRUCTOR_NOTES.md

 Write-Host -ForegroundColor DarkGreen "Dynamic credentials are good for 8 hours.
 You may proceed with the workshop."

-# This is just for fun, add some ASCII Art
+# This is just for fun
 # Get-Content -Path C:\Users\Public\banner.txt

 Read-Host -Prompt "Press Enter to Continue..."